zachalbert/ldthw/_color/085-contrast-of-saturation.md

 10. Give the top rectangle the fill color of `#9999FF`, and the bottom the color of `#3333FF`.
 11. Something interesting is happening with this frame.
 The light and dark rectangles seemingly have the opposite effect of the circles on the left.
 This time, the darker rectangle appears to be "behind," and the lighter rectangle seems to sit on top of the background.
 Since the two rectangles and background all share the same hue and brightness, which is important.
 Shadows tend to be more saturated, and highlights tend to be less saturated in the natural world.
 This creates the effect that the darker rectangle is the same color as the background, but *indented*, whereas the opposite happens for the lighter rectangle.
 You didn't need to adjust the brightness at all to achieve a rich shadow tone, which is important to remember.
 In UI design, the perception of depth helps convey meaning and function, and saturation is a way of achieving it without resorting to making everything dark.

 In the next lesson, you're going to look at the contrast of light and dark.
+Hold on to this file.